towneh/audiovisualtips/README.md

-# streamingtips
+# Streaming Tips
-Best practices guide for all things about getting video and audio in your event production and virtual spaces.
+Best practices guide for all things getting video and audio in your live event production and virtual spaces.

 # Table of contents
 - [OBS Settings](obs-interface.md) - Setting up OBS for better workflows.